How To Pay Off Your Credit Card: Tips and Strategies

 Credit cards as a primary method of payment are being relied on more than ever before.
 However, without vigilance, the accumulating interest rates can swiftly lead to substantial debt.

-Alarmingly, recent data from June 2023 indicates that Canadians' credit card balances have surged by 9% compared to the previous year.
+Alarmingly, recent data indicates that by the end of 2024, the credit card balances in Canada surged by 13.7% compared to the previous year.
 Our guide aims to help you navigate this increasingly harder financial challenge better.

 Negotiate a Lower Interest Rate With Your Credit Card Company